-Staff's Landscape Recommendations:
+Staff's Landscape Tree Recommendation:

-One of the primary reasons for the city's adopted landscape tree requirements is to reduce heat islands and preserve and create tree canopies.
-It is important to note that the proposed parking lot will be constructed primarily of asphalt and the temperatures of asphalt surfaces can create a heat island effect.
+One of the primary reasons for the city's landscape tree requirements is to reduce heat islands and preserve and create tree canopies.
+It is important to note that the proposed parking lot will be constructed primarily of asphalt and research shows that the temperatures of asphalt surfaces can create a heat island effect.
 Parking lot shade trees are important and necessary in reducing the negative impacts of heat islands.

-Staff recommends increasing the number of parking lot shade trees to provide more shade to patrons and to reduce negative heat island effects.
-The recommended additional trees will be well accommodated within the proposed planting strips.
-Staff also recommends that for any tree caliper inches that are not planted on-site out of the minimum 189 caliper inches noted above, a fee is to be paid into the city's tree mitigation fund.
+Staff recommends an increase in the number of parking lot shade trees added to the site plan to provide more shade to patrons and to reduce heat island effects.
+The additional trees will be well accommodated within the proposed planting strips.
+Staff further recommends that for any of the additional 105 trees that would be required under current code that are not planted on-site, there should be a fee paid into the city's tree mitigation fund.
 The tree mitigation fund is used to plant trees on other public properties for the benefit of visitors and citizens of New Braunfels.